binbinbinv/ProtSol/model/README.md

-Downlaod all files from: https://huggingface.co/Rostlab/prot_bert_bfd/tree/main
+Downlaod all files from: https://huggingface.co/Rostlab/prot_bert_bfd/tree/main into this folder.

 At least include the files below:
 config.json